ZhangChengX/Simple-Blog/README.md

 # Simple-Blog
-A simple blog using various languages and frameworks for testing and learning purposes.
+A simple blog implemented using various languages and frameworks for testing and learning purposes.

 ## Server